 Find out about the different types of Creutzfeldt-Jakob disease (CJD), and what causes the condition and how it's treated.

-Crohn's disease is a long-term condition that causes inflammation of the lining of the digestive system.
+Read more about the symptoms, treatment and complications of Crohn's disease, which is a long-term condition that causes inflammation of the lining of the digestive system.

 Cushing's syndrome is a collection of symptoms that develop as the result of very high levels of a hormone called cortisol in the body.